beatcracker/VSCELicense/Readme.md

 ## Usage

 1. Download/clone this repository
-2. Run PowerShell.exe as an Administrator
+2. Run PowerShell.exe as Administrator
 3. Import module:

     Assuming that you cloned/downloaded this repo to `C:\VSCELicense`